 Some say the drip method can sometimes add flavors to the coffee from the filter, making the coffee taste bad.

 Compared to the french press method, the drip method makes coffee quite dull.
 And let’s face it, it’s not as fun.

-I’ve experience hundreds and hundreds of terrible cups of drip coffee in my lifetime.
+I’ve experienced hundreds and hundreds of terrible cups of drip coffee in my lifetime.
 It’s time to get a french press.

 Check out this video by HowcastFoodDrink that shows you how to use a french press.